ryan-d-williams/Talent-Marketplace/README.md

 Running the script consists of 6 steps (all very easy I promise):

 1. Open the "Update Assignment Preferences" page on Talent Marketplace (**HIGHLY** recommend using Chrome - I have only tested this in Chrome)
-2. Right click anywhere on the page, and click "Inspect"
+2. Right click anywhere on the page, and click "Inspect" (a new window will appear)
 3. In the top row of buttons, click "Console"
 4. Copy the below code into the console window, DON'T click enter yet